Gofanz17/Gofanz17/README.md

 - 👋 Hi, I’m Ghaniy Nugrahantoro
-- 👀 I’m interested in data science
+- 👀 I’m interested in data world
-- 🌱 I’m currently learning machine learning and deep learning
+- 🌱 I’m currently SQL and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...